OkhammahkO/oz-poll/README.md

                             return 'grey';
                         ]]]

-...then the card code eventually ends...
+...then the code eventually ends...

 ```